jessepav/lacygoill-wiki-backup/bug/vim.md

 enddef
 Func()
 ```
-    E1107: String, List, Dict or Blob required
+    E909: Cannot index a special variable

 So, we'll have to use `? '': ''`, which looks cumbersome.

 ---

+BTW, what is this "special variable" Vim is talking about?
-Btw, why is the error different at the script level?
+And why is it not like at the script level?
 ```vim
 vim9script
 feedkeys('q', 'in')[-1]